hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 then choose to send an XFR request to the primary with the highest SOA (or based on other criteria, e.g., RTT).

-When using persistent connections the secondary may have a XoT connection already open to one or more primaries.
+When using persistent connections, the secondary may have a XoT connection already open to one or more primaries.
 Should a secondary preferentially request an XFR from a primary to which it already has an open XoT connection or the one with the highest SOA (assuming it doesn't have a connection open to it already)?

 Two extremes can be envisaged here.
 The first one can be considered a 'preferred primary connection' model.
-In this case the secondary continues to use one persistent connection to a single primary until it has reason not to.
+In this case, the secondary continues to use one persistent connection to a single primary until it has reason not to.
 Reasons not to might include the primary repeatedly closing the connection, long query/response RTTs on transfers or the SOA of the primary being an unacceptable lag behind the SOA of an alternative primary.

 The other extreme can be considered a 'parallel primary connection' model.
-Here a secondary could keep multiple persistent connections open to all available primaries and only request XFRs from the primary with the highest serial number.
+Here, a secondary could keep multiple persistent connections open to all available primaries and only request XFRs from the primary with the highest serial number.
 Since normally the number of secondaries and primaries in direct contact in a transfer group is reasonably low this might be feasible if latency is the most significant concern.

-Recommendation of a particular scheme is out of scope of this document but implementations are encouraged to provide configuration options that allow operators to make choices about this behavior.
+Recommendation of a particular scheme is out of scope of this document, but implementations are encouraged to provide configuration options that allow operators to make choices about this behavior.

 # Authentication mechanisms

-To provide context to the requirements in section (#xot-transfers), this section provides a brief summary of some of the existing authentication and validation mechanisms (both transport independent and TLS specific) that are available when performing zone transfers.
+To provide context to the requirements in (#xot-transfers), this section provides a brief summary of some of the existing authentication and validation mechanisms (both transport independent and TLS specific) that are available when performing zone transfers.